Wonder Works Children’s Museum in Oak Park: Perfect for Kids Under 5

 A big theater play structure with behind-the-scenes play, including a camera, too.

 Toys include costumes, musical instruments, a camera, lights, sound effects, a production board, and more.
-Because this exhibit is so hands-on and there is so much to choose from it can get a bit chaotic.
+Because this exhibit is so hands-on and there is so much to choose from, it can has the potential to be more chaotic.
 This is the great place to discuss the importance of sharing, taking turns, and working together to achieve common goals.

 PreWalker Wonderland

 Located by Build It, you will find PreWalker Wonderland.
-Its nestled in the corner of the museum by a very large window, which I found to be very calming and low stimulating for the little minds.
+Nestled in the corner of the museum by a very large window, I found it to be very calming and low stimulating for little minds.
 The entire space is matted with a soft-block wall for the pre-walkers to climb and take steps without worry.

 Sensory Zone

 Sensory Zone offers rotating item sensory tables.
-Children can choose to indulge as much as they choose.
-The area has a nice rubber flooring for children to stand on without worry.
+Children can choose to indulge in as much as they choose.
+We visited the museum during Dino Works, which meant the sensory table was filled with dinosaur teeth and fossils.

 Light Lab

-Light Lab is one of the new additions to Wonder Works.
+Light Lab is a newer addition to Wonder Works.
 As you make your way though, you will notice the bright “Litezilla” near the stage.
 Litezilla is a large light peg board for children to create their best masterpieces.
 Adjacent to Litezilla, you will find a light-up table with colorful magna-tiles.

 The last light exploration activity, is a large white screen with color projectors.
 As you step (or dance) in front of the white screen, you will witness colorful prisms on your body, as well as the colors projected on the screen.